jundalisay/superb/content/en/maharlika/metaphysics/maharlika-social-cycles.md

 | 2064 | _ | _ |
 | 2076 | _ | _ |
 | 2088 | _ | _ |

+> *Update November 2022: We used this model to correctly predict a BBM victory.
+The proper rival against BBM was the warrior Trillanes and not the democrat Robredo